Free trial

 5. Win over HR and union reps

-Focusing on the financial benefits of EHS software is crucial when building your business case.
+Focusing on the financial benefits of digital EHS tools is crucial when building your business case.
 But let’s not forget the human element—worker safety and well-being are climbing higher on the corporate priority list.
 Tapping into this angle can win the support of HR and union reps.
 Here’s how you can make it count:

 • In industries like manufacturing, where worker health and safety are high-stakes, unions have significant influence.
 If you can show that EHS software will directly improve working conditions, you’ll likely get strong backing from union representatives—and their opinion can carry a lot of weight with senior leadership.